Grade 9 through Grade 12

 The secondary teacher education minor is designed for undergraduates wish to become secondary teachers in business, history, chemistry, biology, English, and mathematics.
 Students earn a minor in secondary education as a complement to their major in business or the College of Arts of Sciences.
-Students who successfully complete the minor earn a State of Illinois Type 09 teaching certificate.
-Other endorsements and approvals may be earned, in consultation with a professional advisor in the College of Education.
+Students who successfully complete the minor earn a State of Illinois teaching license with an endorsement in their chosen subject area (business, biology, chemistry, English, history, or math).
+Other endorsements may be earned, in consultation with a professional advisor in the College of Education.

-Students are formally admitted to a Type 09 teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses.
+Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses.

-Because specific courses in the academic major are required for teacher certification, students must consult with an education advisor to ensure that their plans for academic study in their major are correct and in fulfillment of all certification requirements.
+Because specific courses in the academic major are required for licensure, students must consult with an education advisor to ensure that their plans for academic study in their major are correct and in fulfillment of all licensure requirements.
 All declared or prospective minors should contact an education advisor in their first year of study at Roosevelt University.

-Because requirements for teacher certification, are subject to change, undergraduates must consult frequently with both their education and academic major advisors.
-The advising plan developed by the education advisor provides the most up-to-date and authoritative information with respect to all program and certification requirements.
+Because requirements for teacher licensure are subject to change, undergraduates must consult frequently with both their education and academic major advisors.
+The advising plan developed by the education advisor provides the most up-to-date and authoritative information with respect to all program and licensure requirements.

 Students may take general education requirements, courses in the academic major, and the following four education courses without having earned admission to the program.